CS 455 Programming Assignment 1

 spiral output

-If some of the segments to be displayed based on the input values given would go outside the window, that part of the spiral will not be visible (unless you resize the window manually as you are running the program): this is the expected behavior.
+If some of the segments to be displayed based on the input values given would go outside the window, that part of the spiral will not be visible: this is the expected behavior.
 For example, here's a spiral with initial segment length of 10, and number of segments = 100, shown without resizing the window:

 10 100 spiral output

 As mentioned in the textbook, every time a window gets resized or iconified and de-iconified paintComponent gets called again.
-Here's a later screen-shot created during the same run shown above, but after the user dragged the corner to resize the window to show the whole spiral.
+Here's a later screenshot created during the same run shown above, but after the user dragged the corner to make the window larger, and now the whole spiral is visible.
 Note that the spiral is centered in the new window dimensions.

 10 100 large spiral output